 JIANQING FAN is the Frederick L. Moore '18 Professor of Finance.
 His research interests include financial econometrics, asset pricing, machine learning, high-dimensional statistics, nonparametric modeling, and computational biology.
 As a specialist in statistics, machine learning, and financial econometrics, Fan received the 2000 Presidents' Award from the Committee of Presidents of Statistical Societies, the 2007 Morningside Gold Medal of Applied Mathematics, the Guggenheim Fellowship in 2009, Academician of Academia Sinica in 2012, Guy Medal in Silver of Royal Statistical Society in 2014, and Noether Senior Scholar Award in 2018.
-He was the president of the Institute of Mathematical Statistics, is an elected fellow of the American Association for the Advancement of Science, the Society of Financial Econometrics, the American Statistical Association, and the Institute of Mathematical Statistics and associate editor of Management Science.
-He has served as the co-editor (in-chief) of the Annals of Statistics, Probability Theory and Related Fields, Journal of Econometrics, and Econometrics, He earned his Ph.D.from the University of California-Berkeley.
+He was the president of the Institute of Mathematical Statistics, is an elected fellow of the American Association for the Advancement of Science, the Society of Financial Econometrics, the American Statistical Association, and the Institute of Mathematical Statistics.
+He has coauthored three highly regarded books.
+He serves as the co-editor of the Journal of Business and Economics Statistics and associate editor of Management Science.
+He has served as the co-editor (in-chief) of the Annals of Statistics, Probability Theory and Related Fields, Journal of Econometrics, and Econometrics Journal, and associate editor of Econometrica, Journal of the American Statistical Association, and Journal of Financial Econometrics.
+He earned his Ph.D.from the University of California-Berkeley.